Benyaminrmb/auto-release-action/README.md

 # Auto Release Action 🚀

 A GitHub Action that automatically creates semantic versioned releases based on conventional commits.
-This action automatically detects changes, bumps version numbers, and generates comprehensive changelogs with links to commits, PRs, and contributors.
+This action detects changes, bumps version numbers, and generates comprehensive changelogs with links to commits, PRs, and contributors.

 ## Features ✨